 - Join a support group for people with anxiety or panic attacks.

 - Limit your consumption of alcohol and caffeine as well as the use of drugs.

-Panic attacks and anxiety attacks aren’t the same.
+Panic attacks and anxiety attacks are not the same.
 Though these terms are often used interchangeably, only panic attacks are identified in the DSM-5.

 Anxiety and panic attacks have similar symptoms, causes, and risk factors.
-However, panic attacks tend to be more intense and are often accompanied by more severe physical symptoms.
+But panic attacks tend to be more intense and are often accompanied by more severe physical symptoms.

-You should contact a doctor if anxiety- or panic-related symptoms are getting in the way of your everyday life.
+You should contact a healthcare professional if anxiety- or panic-related symptoms are affecting your everyday life.